MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/includes/retail-name.md

 > [!NOTE]
-> This topic applies to both Dynamics 365 Finance and to Dynamics 365 Retail.
+> This topic applies to both Dynamics 365 Finance and Dynamics 365 Retail.